micpistol/rec_io/docs/VER3_ONBOARDING_DOCUMENTS/v2_final_snapshot_20250127/01_Architecture_Map/Component_Level_Documentation.md

 ## Overview
 This document provides detailed documentation for all major services in the REC.IO v2 system, including their purpose, inputs/outputs, error behavior, dependencies, and operational procedures.

+**🔄 RECENT UPDATES:** System has been migrated to PostgreSQL with centralized data architecture.
+Legacy SQLite services have been deprecated and archived.

 ---

 ## Core Services